 - Advanced time-lapse options (including in-camera 4K video creation)

-I know, I know, what’s a phone doing in a list of the best cameras for blogging.
+I know, I know, what’s a phone doing in a list of the best cameras for bloggers.
 Well, I genuinely rate the Google Pixel 4 so highly.
 It’s the best camera phone I’ve ever had and I think it’s the best on the market at the moment too.

-I think one thing I’ve learned from photography over the last few years is that the market is constantly downsizing.
+One thing I’ve learned from photography over the last few years is that the market is constantly downsizing.
 People aren’t attracted to big bulky DSLRs anymore, they want smaller mirrorless cameras or something to fit in their pocket.
 What’s next?
-More powerful smartphones that can do it all, and the Pixel 3 is an example of that.
+More powerful smartphones that can do it all, and the Pixel 4 is an example of that.

-Everyone considers the smartphone camera on the Pixel 3 the best around (which is why I got it).
+Everyone considers the smartphone camera on the Pixel 4 the best around (which is why I got it).
 Long gone are the days where I have to shoot everything on my camera – this is a fantastic supplement to that.
-I even did this who restaurant review just using my camera in really dark conditions.
+I even did this whole restaurant review just using my camera in really dark conditions.
 The photos really stand up.

-So, after all of that, I’m going to try and explain what is the best best blogger camera for 2019.
+So, after all of that, I’m going to try and explain what is the best camera for bloggers.

 Firstly, it always comes down to budget.
 If you’re on a low budget then your choices are limited.
 If you have all the money in the world, then you have a lot more choice.
 Simples.